learn-co-curriculum/react-ts-use-effect-cleanup/README.md

 ```

 If you run this app again in the browser, and click the "Toggle Clock" button,
+functionally nothing changes.
+However, if you got the error the first time,
-you'll notice we no longer get that error message.
-That's because we have
+you'll notice we no longer receive it.
+That's because we have successfully
-successfully cleaned up after the unmounted component by running
+cleaned up after the unmounted component by running `clearInterval`.

-`clearInterval`.
+Even if you don't get the error message, it is still an important step to do as
+we don't want code to continuously run in the background when unecessary.

 ## Cleanup Function Lifecycle